 The practice recently completed Sir Richard Branson's private Manor House in the Cape Winelands following the refurbishment of his hotel and spa on the same estate.
 The firm is currently busy with a variety of projects across South Africa which include upmarket homes, holiday cottages, inner city apartment buildings, hotels and schools.

 We strive to create buildings which have integrity and that are conceptually clear as well as environmentally responsible.
 We see each project as unique and begin our work process by carefully considering the existing conditions so that we can unlock undeveloped opportunities hidden in every site.
-Our observations inform a response that is specific to each project.
+Our observations together with the client brief inform a response that is specific to each project.

 We develop our ideas further through analysing precedents and building techniques while at the same time making architectural models, mock-ups and three dimensional drawings to reinforce our ideas.
 As a result, our buildings emerge from a clear concept and well defined architectural language that informs the detail design process.